mongodb-js/nodejs-mongodb-legacy/readme.md

 Any new APIs added to the driver will not offer optional callback support.
 If callback usage is needed for any new APIs, we would suggest using `.then`/`.catch` or node's [callbackify](https://nodejs.org/dist/latest-v16.x/docs/api/util.html#utilcallbackifyoriginal) to get that desired API.

-The main driver package `mongodb` will be dropping optional callback support in the next major version (v5) in favor of a pure `async`/`await` syntax.
+The main driver package `mongodb` will be dropping optional callback support in the next major version (v5) in favor of `async`/`await` syntax.

 ### Example usage of equivalent callback and promise usage